-- (a) units that do not comply with the conditions set out above (see Article 6.1 and 6.2) - (b) units implemented during grant agreement suspension (see Article 31) and - (c) units for activities already funded under other EU grants (or grants awarded by an EU Member State, non-EU country or other body implementing the EU budget), except for the following case: - (i) Synergy actions: not applicable
+- (a) lump sum contributions that do not comply with the conditions set out above (see Article 6.1 and 6.2) - (b) lump sum contributions for activities already funded under other EU grants (or grants awarded by an EU Member State, non-EU country or other body implementing the EU budget), except for the following case: - (i) Synergy actions: not applicable - (c) other: - (i) country restrictions for eligible costs: not applicable.

-(d) other:

-(i) country restrictions for eligible costs: not applicable.

-If a beneficiary declares unit contributions that are ineligible, they will be rejected (see Article 27).
+If a beneficiary declares lump sum contributions that are ineligible, they will be rejected (see Article 27).